jesvica/jesvica/README.md

-### Hi!
+### Welcome!
 I'm Jessica 👋

 - I live in England 🌍
 - I am a scorpio ♏
 - My pronouns are she/her ♀️

+#### A little bit about me:
-- 🔭 I'm currently a student on Black Codher's Full Stack Developer course
+🔭 I'm currently a student on Black Codher's Full Stack Developer course
-- 🌱 I'm currently learning HTML and CSS
+🌱 I'm currently learning HTML and CSS
-- 💻 I want to be a developer because I enjoy the ability to be both technical and creative 🖌️
+💻 I want to be a developer because I enjoy the ability to be both technical and creative 🖌️
-- 🧵 A couple of my hobbies are sewing and gaming 🎮
+🧵 A couple of my hobbies are sewing and gaming 🎮
-- ✈️ My biggest goal is to travel and see as much of the world as I can
+✈️ My biggest goal is to travel and see as much of the world as I can
-- 👩‍🚀 If I didn't want to be a developer I'd love to be an astronaut or an ocean conservationist 🤿
+👩‍🚀 If I didn't want to be a developer I'd love to be an astronaut or an ocean conservationist 🤿

 <!--
 **jesvica/jesvica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.